citrus/spree_essentials/README.md

 If you don't already have an existing Spree site, [click here](https://gist.github.com/946719) then come back later...
 You can also read the Spree docs [here](http://spreecommerce.com/documentation/getting_started.html)...

-Spree Essentials hasn't been released to rubygems so you'll have to install it from the source.
-Just add the following to your Gemfile:
+Spree Essentials can be installed by itself by adding the following to your Gemfile:

-    gem 'spree_essentials', :git => 'git://github.com/citrus/spree_essentials.git'
+    gem 'spree_essentials', '0.2.0'

-    # Add any of the extensions you wish to use
+This isn't necessary if you're using spree_essentials based extensions.
+If that's the case, just include the extensions normally:

     gem 'spree_essential_cms', :git => 'git://github.com/citrus/spree_essential_cms.git'
     gem 'spree_essential_blog', :git => 'git://github.com/citrus/spree_essential_blog.git'

 Then run: